Lionel Barber: At the Financial Times

 In 2019, Barber received pay and pension benefits worth £1.92 million, according to accounts published at Companies House.
 This led to a halt in pay negotiations.

-Post-FT career
+After the Financial Times

 In 2020, Barber began presenting What Next?, an interview podcast for LBC.

+Barber published a memoir covering his editorship of the FT in 2020, entitled The Powerful and the Damned: Private Diaries in Turbulent Times.